PiJoules/atchannel/README.md

 ## Todo
 - Improve scrolling
 - Add ability to switch between styles prtrayed in the anime and the visual novel
+- Allow for multiline posts
+- Allow for markdown
 - Add ability to post images and videos

 ## Suggestions